patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 And, add the [Webpack Module Federation plugin](https://webpack.js.org/plugins/module-federation-plugin/) to the `webpack.config.js` file by using the `createModulePlugin` function.
-Make sure the `entry` prop value is using the `register.tsx` file rather than the default index file.
+👉 And add the [Webpack Module Federation plugin](https://webpack.js.org/plugins/module-federation-plugin/) to the `webpack.config.js` file by using the `createModulePlugin` function.
+Make sure the `entry` prop value is set to `./src/register.tsx` rather than the default index file.

 ```js
 import { createModulePlugin } from "wmfnext-remote-loader/webpack.js";